Ceramic glaze: Chromium(III) oxide

 Chromium may enter water systems via industrial discharge.
 Chromium(VI) can enter the environment directly or oxidants present in soils can react with chromium(III) to produce chromium(VI).
 Plants have reduced amounts of chlorophyll when grown in the presence of chromium(VI).

+Chromium oxidation during manufacturing processes can be reduced with the introduction of compounds that bind to calcium.